What is ATS?

 CRM software is often used in parallel with an ATS.
 But unlike an ATS, these systems are used to attract talent and build relationships with applicants that have transitioned to candidate status.
 Candidate relationship management systems focus on candidate engagement and creating an overall positive recruitment experience.

-Some organizations prefer the simplicity of a stand-alone ATS application for candidate data management.
+Some organisations prefer the simplicity of a stand-alone ATS application for candidate data management.
 However, this option presents some limitations.
 While sufficient for processing active candidates, these systems do not provide the capabilities required for engaging and nurturing passive talent.

 Recruiting software that includes ATS and CRM functionality provides the greatest flexibility and efficiency across the entire applicant-to-candidate journey.
 Combined benefits include: